Mana (series): History

-The Mana series is put on hiatus until 2013, when Square Enix released Circle of Mana, a Japan-only card battle game for the GREE mobile platform.
+The Mana series was put on hiatus until 2013, when Square Enix released Circle of Mana, a Japan-only card battle game for the GREE mobile platform.
 It was followed in 2014 by Rise of Mana, a Japan-only free-to-play action role-playing game for iOS, Android, and PlayStation Vita, and in 2016 by Adventures of Mana, a 3D remake of Final Fantasy Adventure for the PlayStation Vita, iOS, and Android.
-On August 25, 2017, a 3D remake of Secret of Mana was announced for PlayStation 4, PlayStation Vita, and Microsoft Windows, for release on February 15, 2018.
-The original staff was not involved in any recent game's development because many had already left Square Enix.
+On August 25, 2017, a 3D remake of Secret of Mana was announced for PlayStation 4, PlayStation Vita and Windows, for release on February 15, 2018.
+A 3D remake of Trials of Mana and localization of the original game (as part of the Collection of Mana) were announced via Nintendo Direct in 2019.

-During the series' 30th anniversary stream were announced a new mobile spin-off game, Echoes of Mana, and new game of the series for consoles.
+During the series' 30th anniversary stream, Square Enix announced a new mobile spin-off game, Echoes of Mana, as well as the new console game with involvement from the series creator Koichi Ishii.
+Titled Visions of Mana, it was formally announced at The Game Awards 2023, and is considered the first mainline installment since Dawn of Mana.
+The project was headed by producer Masaru Oyamada, while Ishii worked on the updated creature designs.

 Creation and design

 The Mana series is the result of Koichi Ishii's desire to create a fictional world.
 In Ishii's opinion, Mana is not a series of video games, but rather a world which is illustrated by and can be explored through video games.
 When working on the series, Koichi Ishii draws inspiration from abstract images from his memories of childhood, as well as movies and fantasy books that captivated him as a child.
 Ishii takes care to avoid set conventions, and his influences are correspondingly very wide and non-specific.
 Nonetheless, among his literary influences, he acknowledges Tove Jansson's Moomin, Lewis Carroll's Alice's Adventures in Wonderland, and J. R. R. Tolkien's Lord of the Rings.

 While some titles of the World of Mana series do share direct connections with other installments, the games of the series have few concrete links.
 There is no overall explicit in-game chronological order.
 Further, according to Koichi Ishii in 2006 the games do not take place in exactly the same world, and characters or elements who appear in different titles are best considered alternate versions of each other.
 Instead, the connections between each title are more abstract than story-based, linked only on the karmic level.
 Complicating this assertion, Ishii has also said in an interview that Children is set ten years after Dawn, while Heroes is set one generation prior to Trials of Mana.